whoyoua/OOComparison/namespace.md

   import java.io.File;    // Now we can type File instead of java.io.File
   ```

-  To import an entire package of classes, follow import with the name of the package, the characters *, and a semicolon.
+  To import an entire package of classes, follow import with the name of the package, the characters asterisk, and a semicolon.
 In addition, if you want to use several other classes from the java.io package, just simply import the entire package:

   ```JAVA
   import java.io.*;   // Now we can use simple names for all classes in java.io